Your first days at Surrey

 Orientation and your learning agreements

 Erasmus+/exchange students must attend the Exchange Orientation Programme during your first two days at Surrey.
-Click on this link to download or print off the Exchange Orientation Programme for September 2016.
+For exact dates, please click here.
+The orientation consists of registration, talks including a welcome talk, UK study skills workshop.
 This will provide you with all the information you need for your exchange and will be an opportunity to familiarise yourself with the main campus and your department, and to meet your fellow exchange students.
 You will receive a Welcome Pack containing useful university and local information, together with your exchange arrival certificate.
 February starters will meet with their Departmental Exchange Coordinator/Administrator during the Orientation to finalise their learning agreement.
+The team will send you a finalised programme shortly before your arrival.

 The Welcome Week programme in September is designed to help all new students get to know the University and their Faculty (there is no Welcome Week in February).
 It is an opportunity to meet other students on your programme, to find out about the student clubs and societies on offer, and covers all the information that you need to know to get started on your course and get the most out of your stay at Surrey.
 You will also meet with your Departmental Exchange Coordinator/Administrator to finalise your learning agreement.